 Journal of Indigenous Wellbeing: Te Mauri - Pimatisiwin

 Selected publications and creative works (Research Outputs)

-- Tiatia-Seath, J., Lay-Yee, R., & von Randow, M. (2017).
-Supporting the bereavement needs of Pacific communities in Aotearoa New Zealand following a suicide.
-Journal of Indigenous Wellbeing Te Mauri - Pimatisiwin, 2 (2), 129-141.
+- Tiatia-Seath, J., Lay-Yee, R., & von Randow, M. (2019).
+Supporting the bereavement needs of Pacific communities in New Zealand following a suicide: A survey of service providers.
+Suicidology Online, 10, 1-8.
 Related URL.